Palak-10-gupta/JECRC_PALAKGUPTA_0177/Week-08/02-04-2026/assessment-01/enterprise-ecommerce/README.md

 # 🚀 NexaShop – Enterprise E-commerce Platform

 NexaShop is a modern, enterprise-level e-commerce web application built using **React.js**.
-It features a clean UI, role-based dashboard, product management, analytics, and authentication flows — all designed with a **premium pastel UI**.
+It features a clean UI, role-based dashboard, product management, analytics, and authentication flows.

 ---